Timwood0x10/memscope-rs/README.md

 ## 📊 Visual Memory Analysis

-memtrack-rs generates comprehensive SVG visualizations that provide deep insights into your application's memory usage patterns.
+memscope-rs generates comprehensive SVG visualizations that provide deep insights into your application's memory usage patterns.
 Here's what each section of the generated report shows:

 ![Memory Analysis Visualization](stress_test_visualization.svg)